Currency:

 • 150-160 characters long

-• to describe and encourage the user to click on the button
+• describing and encouraging the user click on the button

 • as short as possible, 50-70 characters

-• simple length I'm understanding the user (no weird characters like "id=22")
+• easy for the user to understand (no weird characters like "id=22")

 Categories:

-• Using lower ranks appropriately, as needed, with optional keyword inclusion
+• correctly use lower ranks as needed with optional phrase inclusion

 Links:

-• Use outgoing links whenever possible, as well as internal linking between subpages or articles
+• Where possible, use outbound links as well as internal linking between subpages or articles

-Final information: optimization posting WordPress for SEO is a process that a plugin won't do entirely for you.
+Final information: WordPress post optimization for SEO - this is a process that the plugin won't do entirely for you.
 The plugin provides only a number of recommendations.
-You can't follow them completely blindly.
+You cannot follow them completely blindly.

 FIND OUT HOW TO GET A DISCOUNTED WEBSITE